differentpla-net/differentpla-net.github.io/_posts/2025/2025-04-30-k8s-taints-tolerations.md

 ## Taints

 This is great, but what if you add some nodes to your cluster, and you _don't_ want existing workloads scheduled on them?

 For example: let's say you're adding arm64 nodes (at work, Graviton; at home, RPi 4) and you don't want to update all of the existing deployments to add the missing `nodeSelector` or `nodeAffinity`.

 You can add a "taint" to those nodes; Kubernetes won't schedule any workloads on the tainted nodes.
-Here, I'm tainted my 3 new RPi 4 nodes with `differentpla.net/arch=arm64:NoSchedule`.
+Here, I'm tainting my 3 new RPi 4 nodes with `differentpla.net/arch=arm64:NoSchedule`.

 ```
 kubectl taint nodes rpi401 rpi402 rpi403 differentpla.net/arch=arm64:NoSchedule